Local law and animal fines

 On this page:

 If you breach any state legislation or local law you can be fined.
 State legistration or local laws breaches can relate to but not limited to animals, unslightly property, littering and dumped rubbish.
-It is important to familiarise yourself with the Moreland City Council Local Laws, State legislation (e.g. EPA and Animals Act) and information about responsible pet ownership to ensure you do not break the law.
+It is important to familiarise yourself with the Moreland City Council Local Laws, State legislation (e.g. EPA and Animals Act) and information on our responsible pet ownership page to ensure you do not break the law.

 Moreland City Council changed its name to Merri-bek City Council on 26 September 2022.
 Moreland City Council General Local Law 2018 is still valid until a new Local Law is made.